Mexican Black Beans (Serves 4)

 When beans reach a boil, turn heat to low and cover.
 Let cook until tender (approximately 1 1/2 to 2 hours).

 Remove kombu and cut very fine and return to the pan.
-Add peppers, avocado oil and sea salt.
+Add peppers, avocado oil (optional) and sea salt or sumac.
 Stir well.
 Continue cooking beans an additional 10 minutes.
 Adjust sea salt to taste.

 Garnish each bowl with minced parsley and serve.